MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/nodejs/build-gulp.md

 ### Extend to other Git workflows

-Now that you have a CI build process for your master branch, you can extend the process to work with other branches in your repository, or to validate all pull requests.
+Now that you have a CI build pipeline for your master branch, you can extend it to work with other branches in your repository, or to validate all pull requests.
 See:

 * [CI builds for Git in Azure Pipelines](../../build/ci-build-git.md)